-- Working with a registered dietitian or certified diabetes educator.
-They can help you plan the amount of carbohydrates to include in each meal and snack, counting either grams or carbohydrate servings.
+They can help you plan the amount of carbohydrates to include in each meal and snack.

-- Eating standard portions of carbohydrate foods.
-Each serving size or standard portion contains about 15 grams of carbohydrates.
-It might be helpful to measure and weigh your food when you are first learning what makes up a standard portion.
+It might be helpful to measure and weigh your food when you are first learning to count carbs.

-- Eating standard portions of foods that contain protein.
-Foods that contain protein (beans, eggs, meat, and cheese) are an important part of a balanced diet.
+Foods that contain lean protein (such as beans, tofu, chicken, and fish) are an important part of a balanced diet.

-Your daily amount depends on several things—your weight, how active you are, what diabetes medicines you take, and what your goals are for your blood sugar levels.
-A registered dietitian or certified diabetes educator can help you plan how much carbohydrate to include in each meal and snack.
+Your daily amount of carbs depends on several things, such as your weight, how active you are, which diabetes medicines you take, and what your goals are for your blood sugar levels.
+A registered dietitian or diabetes educator can help you plan how many carbs to include in each meal and snack.